- ICH GCP

-A Safety and Tolerability Study of Neural Stem Cells (NR1) in Subjects With Chronic Ischemic Subcortical Stroke (ISS)
+A Safety and Tolerability Study of Neural Stem Cells (NR1) in Subjects with Chronic Ischemic Subcortical Stroke (ISS)

-February 20, 2024 updated by: Gary Steinberg, MD, PhD
+March 17, 2025 updated by: Gary Steinberg, MD, PhD

-A Phase 1/Phase 2a Safety and Tolerability Study of Intracerebral Transplantation of Neural Stem Cells (NR1) in Subjects With Chronic Ischemic Subcortical Stroke (ISS) and Early Evaluation of Potentially Useful Efficacy Parameters
+A Phase 1/Phase 2a Safety and Tolerability Study of Intracerebral Transplantation of Neural Stem Cells (NR1) in Subjects with Chronic Ischemic Subcortical Stroke (ISS) and Early Evaluation of Potentially Useful Efficacy Parameters

 Evaluation of the safety and tolerability of escalating doses of NR1 administered intracerebrally at a single time-point post-injury to subjects with chronic ISS with or without cortical stroke.